markh-de/KiVar/README.md

 ## Installation

-### PCM

-_Important:_ KiVar is currently applying to join the official KiCad **Plugin & Content Manager** repository.
-As soon as this is completed, the installation instructions for the KiVar PCM package will follow.
+KiVar can be installed from the official KiCad **Plugin and Content Manager** repository.
+This is the recommended way for installation, as it provides automated updates and requires the least amount of installation effort.
+However, archives for manual installation are also provided.

-### Manually
+### Install Via Plugin and Content Manager

+Required steps:

+1. Start the _Plugin and Content Manager_ from the KiCad main window.
+2. Find _KiVar_ in the **Plugins** section.
+3. Mark it for installation and apply the pending changes.
+4. _Optional:_ For quick access, start the PCB Editor (pcbnew) and add the KiVar launcher button to your main toolbar under _Preferences &rarr; Preferences... &rarr; PCB Editor &rarr; Action Plugins_ by clicking the corresponding checkbox in the _Show button_ column.

+### Install Via Manual Archive Extraction

+Required steps:

 1. Open the KiCad PCB Editor (pcbnew).
 2. In the PCB Editor, choose the menu option _Tools &rarr; External Plugins &rarr; Open Plugin Directory_.
 This will open a file browser at the location of your KiCad plugin directory.